pivotal/blog/content/post/codegen-gpdb-qx.md

 ## CodeGen Approach in Literature: Holistic vs. Hotspots

 In literature, there are two major approaches in doing code generation namely (1) holistic macro approach, and (2) hotspot based micro specialization.
 In the holistic approach the execution looks at optimization opportunities across the whole query plan [1][2].
-This may include but not restricted to merging query operators, converting pull-based execution pattern to push-based model, etc. Alternatively, the hotspot based micro specialisation strategy generates code for frequently exercised code paths only [4].
+This may include but is not restricted to merging query operators, converting pull-based execution pattern to push-based model, etc. Alternatively, the hotspot based micro specialisation strategy generates code for frequently exercised code paths only [4].
 Figure below depicts the CodeGen approach followed in numerous commercial databases.